WyattBrashear/507ex-utils/README.md

 All hashes are stored in the .hash directory that is created at build and included only in the executeable and does not exist in the source folder.
 It's format is {source file name}.hash and is in the sha256 format.

+# CAR (Central App Repository)
+CAR is a server system that allows hosting of 507ex executables for easy download. it provides (Once uploaded) a url with the .507ex file on it.